Backpacking Thailand might be one of the best experiences of your life! Seriously, it was for me!

 The north of Thailand and the south are completely different from one another, which is what makes this country so special, and both should be included in your Thailand itinerary or backpacking route.

 Many people get stuck on the islands and miss out of incredible sights in Northern Thailand which is such a shame because you’ve only seen half of what this amazing country has to offer.

-In the northern Thailand, you’ll find Chiang Mai, a chic and trendy city with hip cafes and bars, as well as the hippie backpacker haven of Pai, with tons of health food restaurants and adventure activities, like waterfall trekking and soaking in hot springs.
+In the northern Thailand, you’ll find Chiang Mai, the historical and cultural heart of Thailand packed with ancient temples as well as hip cafes and bars.
+Nearby is the hippie backpacker haven of Pai, with tons of healthy cafes and adventure activities, like waterfall trekking and soaking in hot springs, to enjoy.